freeCodeCamp/freeCodeCamp/guide/english/css/background-opacity/index.md

   background-color: rgba(0,0,0,.5);
   }
  ```
+Transparent Hover Effect
+The opacity property is often used together with the :hover selector to change the opacity on mouse-over:

+img {
+    opacity: 0.5;
+    filter: alpha(opacity=50);
+}

+img:hover {
+    opacity: 1.0;
+    filter: alpha(opacity=100);
+}

 The example above sets the background to be black with 50% opacity.
 The last value of an rgba value is the alpha value.
 An alpha value of 1 equals 100%, and 0.5 (.5 for short) quals 50%.
 We use this method to add transparency to an element without affecting the content inside.

 [A codepen example to show background opacity ranges](https://codepen.io/lvcoulter/full/dVrwmK/)